Simple, fresh ingredients combine to make my family’s favorite Homemade Pizza Margherita! So easy to make and impossible to resist.

 - I snip basil from my herb garden, too, so at the peak of tomato season, all that’s needed from the market is a ball of fresh mozzarella.

-- Of course, shredded mozz will work, too; but if you haven’t experienced the latter, please give it a try.
+- Of course, shredded mozzarella will work, too; but if you haven’t experienced the latter, please give it a try.

-Then after dinner, gather the family and take a walk around the block.
-It’s a great habit and will rev up your metabolism while providing more time to chat, laugh, reminisce and bond.
+After dinner, gather the family, including the dog, and take a walk around the block.
+It’s a great habit and will rev up your metabolism while providing more time to chat, laugh, reminisce, and bond.

 - Fresh basil, cut into thin strips